kovasap/shifting-world/README.md

 ### Stuff to Add

+ - show a flow chart for how developments chain into each other
  - Make it so orders ARE developments that have specific requirements to be placed (like other developments), but the requirements involve a specific player having built something.